Freedom of establishment and freedom to provide services

 Role of the European Parliament

-On 20 January 2021, Parliament adopted a resolution entitled ‘Strengthening the single market: the future of free movement of services’.
+On 20 January 2021, Parliament adopted a resolution on strengthening the single market.
 The resolution underlines the need to ensure the implementation of the single market rules for services and to improve the enforcement action of the Commission.
 It stresses the need to evaluate the level of implementation of the EU legal framework for services and to empower companies by providing them with better access to information.

 For more information on this topic, please see the website of the Committee on Internal Market and Consumer Protection.